8 Best Renters Insurance Companies in California of 2026

 - Valuable Items - Valuable personal property coverage protects high-cost items such as vintage watches, jewelry, artwork, electronics, and furniture from theft, loss, or damage.

-- Platinum Choice Home Protection - Besides sewer and drain backup, this special coverage protects your credit cards if they are lost or stolen, computers or laptops if they are destroyed or stolen, and business property that you use at home, such as a printer or a fax line.
+- Platinum Choice Home Protection - Besides sewer and drain backup, this special coverage protects your credit cards if lost or stolen, computers or laptops if destroyed or stolen, and business property you use at home, such as a printer or a fax line.

 - Flood Insurance Coverage